ekulxam/crossbow_scoping/README.md

 Right-click on a crossbow while holding a spyglass with the mouse cursor to attach the spyglass to the crossbow.

-Crossbows with scopes load projectiles normally, however, when using a loaded crossbow with a scope, the use action will be delegated to the scope.
+Crossbows with scopes load projectiles normally; however, when using a loaded crossbow with a scope, the use action will be delegated to the scope.
 Instead, to shoot the projectile(s), you now have to press your attack key/button.

 This mod (should have) out-of-the-box compatibility with mods that add custom spyglasses and custom crossbow projectiles.
 Feel free to open an issue on GitHub if you find an exception!